benmomo/eiffel-ontology-doc/docs/geoss.md

 </p>

-There are four working groups in GEO’s 2020-2022 Work Programme:
+There are four working groups in GEO's 2020-2022 Work Programme:
 - **Capacity Development (CD- WG)**: mainly related to collecting sharing and building CD tools
 - **Climate change (CC-WG)**: intended to develop and implement CC strategies to foster the use of EO services for climate adaptation and mitigation, and supporting nations within the UNFCC and the IPCC.
 - **Data (Data-WG)**: it addresses data policy, ethics and governance by suing EO tools